Installation

 pip install --extra-index-url https://download.pytorch.org/whl/cpu .[torch]

-Before installing the JAX version of sphericart, you should already have the JAX library installed according to the official JAX installation instructions.
+Before installing the JAX version of sphericart, make sure you already have the JAX library installed according to the official JAX installation instructions.

-The native Julia package can be installed by opening a REPL, switching to the package manager by typing ] and then add SpheriCart.
+The native Julia package can be installed by opening a REPL, switching to the package manager by typing ] and then executing the command add SpheriCart.

 First, you should clone the repository with